How to Stretch for Strength

-For now, the consensus rule of thumb states that dynamic stretching should be used during warm ups and static stretching should be used during cool downs, but never when the muscles are not warmed up.
+For now, the consensus rule of thumb states that dynamic stretching should be used during warm ups and static stretching should be used during cooldowns, but never when the muscles are not warmed up.

 Furthermore, coaches and trainers these days tend to favor a type of static stretching call PNF, which uses a combination of contracting, holding, and passive stretching to most effectively increase ROM.

-I will be following this article up with several additional posts that describe the how and why for each type of stretching discussed above.
+Check out our flexibility category for several additional posts that describe the how and why for each type of stretching discussed above.